back to the MAIN INDEX

 Women, till the age of twenty, if mother agrees 1

-Always declare their age:
+always declare their age:

-They count one year every five, up to thirty,
+they count one year every five, up to thirty,

-And then they stop counting until forty.
+and then they stop counting until forty.

 From forty-one onwards they barely move,

-Declaring two more, until they are fifty;
+declaring two more, until they are fifty;

-But then, spoilt by time,
+but then, spoilt by time,

 Because, as the children of their children grow,

-No longer being women of love,
+no longer being women of love,

-They wish to appear as women of wisdom.
+they wish to appear as women of wisdom.

 And then, cardinals and bishops

-Who used to be in friendly terms with them 2 ,
+who used to be in friendly terms with them, 2

-Start playing the role of the confessor.
+start playing the role of confessors.

 Rome, December 26th 1832

-a younger age, if this made their mothers appear too old.
+1. - Elder women would have their daughters declare a younger age, if this made their mothers appear too old.

-2. - The meaning is a... rather sexually orientated
+2. - The meaning is a... rather sexually orientated friendship.

 LO SPAGGNOLO

-A un spaggnolo, che tutt'ar zu' paese
+A un Spaggnolo, che ttutto ar zu' paese

-Guje, colonne, culiseo, castello,
+gujje, colonne, culiseo, castello,

-Un ber paro de mannole d'aggnello.
+un ber paro de mmànnole d'aggnello.

 Le metto in d'uno stuccio, e ppoi lo chiamo.

-Dico: « Vedete voi sti du' cojoni?
+Dico: « Vedete voi sti du' cojjoni?

-So' li dua soli che ttieneva Adamo »
+Sò li dua soli che ttieneva Adamo ».

-Ma ar mi' paese avemos er caraco ».
+ma ar mi' paese avemos er caraco ».

 Roma, 21 gennaio 1833

-To a spaniard, who claimed that in his country
+To a Spaniard, who claimed that in his country

-Everything was like Rome, or much better,
+everything was like Rome, or much better,

-Spires, columns, the colosseum, the castle,
+spires, columns, the Colosseum, the Castle,

-Palaces, antiquities, fountains and churches,
+palaces, antiquities, fountains and churches,

-One day I wanted to play a nice trick,
+one day I wanted to play a nice trick,

-To try and cool down his pretensions:
+to try and cool down his pretensions:

 I went to the Pantheon 1, and bought

-A good pair of sheep bollocks.
+a nice pair of sheep bollocks.

 I put them in a case, and then I called him,

-Telling him: « Can you see these two testicles?
+telling him: « Can you see these two testicles?

-They are the only ones that Adam had 2 ».
+They are the only ones that Adam had 2. »

-With this, he seemed to be astonished:
+At this, he seemed quite astonished:

-Then he said: « These are indeed great relics;
+then he said: « These are indeed great relics;

 Rome, January 21st 1833